awsdocs/amazon-transcribe-developer-guide/doc_source/API_DeleteTranscriptionJob.md

 The request accepts the following data in JSON format\.

  ** [TranscriptionJobName](#API_DeleteTranscriptionJob_RequestSyntax) **   <a name="transcribe-DeleteTranscriptionJob-request-TranscriptionJobName"></a>
+The name of the transcription job to be deleted\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`